svitlanaBurba/ORANGE_HRM_TEST/README.md

 ## Environment
 `TEST_ENV=test` - environment for tests execution

+## Reporter
+`wdio-html-nice-reporter` is added in addition to `@wdio/spec-reporter` to have report in html-page format.
+Reports are generated to `reports\html-reports` folder.

 ## Test suite running
 1. Start IDE.
 2. Open cloned project working environment.